A step-by-step guide to your unique and perfect productivity system.

 3 — Time Blocking (TB)

 While reading Cal Newport’s Deep Work, I noticed how its entire thesis stands upon the time blocking system.
 In the introduction, Newport reports a study by Sophie Leroys that explains how task-switching destroys productivity.
-In particular, there is an attention residue preventing us from instantly switch context between one activity and another.
+In particular, there is an attention residue preventing us from instantly switching context between one activity and another.

 Time blocking is a great way to counter attention residue and remain accountable throughout the day.
 With this system, you split your workday into unrelated blocks of time, and you allocate them to different activities.
 This way, you can reach deep work while also maintaining your stress levels limited.